mieweb/docs/content/functions/reports/osha-300-form-log-overlay.md

 * Utilize the Case section on specific encounter types deemed appropriate
 * Utilize OSHA Recordable (date determined recordable) within the case when applicable
 * Utilize Onsite injury/illness locations within the case when applicable
    * Onsite injury/illness location selections are configured using the Location Hierarchy system editor.
-See other help documentation titled <em>Locations Hierarchy</em> for detailed information on configuration.
+See other help documentation titled <em>Locations Hierarchy</em> for detailed information on configuration
+* Utilize Restrictions and Accommodation sections on specific encounter types deemed appropriate

    Capturing case (incident) detail on a patient or employee is done through encounters using the *Case* encounter section.